Sesame Street Characters Front Ad Council’s Mental Health Push

 "It can feel a bit overwhelming," Cookie Monster's mom says, as she struggles with feeding her child.

-It continues a long-running collaboration between Ad Council and Sesame Workshop, with efforts aimed at normalizing emotional support for caregivers.
+The campaign extends a long-running collaboration between Ad Council and Sesame Workshop, with efforts aimed at normalizing emotional support for caregivers.

 A Platform That Cares

-Ultimately, public service campaigns become more effective when they soften their messaging with emotional storytelling.
+Public service campaigns become more effective when they soften their messaging with emotional storytelling.

 Our Take: Can Comfort Carry a Heavy Message?

-And this makes the message feel less intimidating for parents already dealing with stress and exhaustion.
+That makes the message feel less intimidating for parents already dealing with stress and exhaustion.

-Global brands building sports campaigns need creative partners who understand how to carry a single concept across markets and formats.
+Global brands building campaigns need creative partners who understand how to carry a single concept across markets and formats.

 Explore these top creative agencies in our directory.